admiralrua/Algorithms-illustrated-by-Python/misc/design_pattern.md

     - are similar but different, the differences should be clearly desribed

 # Creational patterns
 Popular creational patterns consists of four types:
 - factory
+- abstract factory
 - singleton
 - builder
 - prototype

 ## Factory
 - encapsulates object creation, i.e. objects specifying in creating other objects
-- is useful when you have
+- is useful when the client has:
   - uncertainties in types of objects eventually used in the system
   - decisions to make rearding what classes to use at runtime
   - scenario: a pet shop originally sells dogs, but in the near future will sells also cats -> objects to handle both dogs and cats, for example how the object speaks ("woof"- vs "meow"-sound), the true nature of the object only reveals in the runtime